WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 Template locking allows locking the `InnerBlocks` area for the current template.
 *Options:*

+- `'readonly'` — prevents all operations.
+It is not possible to edit any blocks, insert new blocks, or move or delete existing blocks.
-- `'all'` — prevents all operations.
+- `'all'` — prevents all block operations.
 It is not possible to insert new blocks.
 Move existing blocks or delete them.
 - `'insert'` — prevents inserting or removing blocks, but allows moving existing ones.
 - `false` — prevents locking from being applied to an `InnerBlocks` area even if a parent block contains locking. ( Boolean )